hikanner/jta/README.md

 **Q: How is this different from other translation tools?**

-A: Jta's Agentic approach with reflection mechanism sets it apart:
+A: Jta's true Agentic approach following Andrew Ng's methodology sets it apart:
-1. **Self-optimizing**: Automatically checks and improves translation quality
+1. **AI Self-Evaluation**: LLM evaluates its own translations across accuracy, fluency, style, terminology
+2. **Iterative Improvement**: Two-step reflection (evaluate → improve) produces higher quality
-2. **Context-aware**: Understands domain terminology and preserves it
+3. **Context-aware**: Understands domain terminology and cultural nuances
-3. **Format-safe**: Never breaks your placeholders or markup
+4. **Format-safe**: Never breaks your placeholders or markup
-4. **Cost-efficient**: Incremental translation saves 80-90% on updates
+5. **Incremental**: Saves 80-90% on updates by only translating changes
-5. **Production-ready**: Built with Go for reliability and performance
+6. **Production-ready**: Built with Go for reliability and performance

 ## 🤝 Contributing